m-yamazoe/documentation/saas/users/iam.rst

-.. note:: Generating a cloud console access password or API access keys for an enStratus user for the first time creates an IAM user with the enStratus User Id as their username in the cloud provider’s console but does not attach a user policy to the user.
+.. note:: Generating a cloud console access password or API access keys for an enStratus user for the first time creates an IAM user with the enStratus User Id as their username in the cloud provider’s console **but does not attach a user policy to the user**.
 The user will not have any set of permissions associated with it which prevents the user from performing any actions in the cloud provider’s console.